python/cpython/Doc/library/cgi.rst

 consume standard input, it should be instantiated only once.

-The :class:`FieldStorage` instance can be indexed like a Python dictionary, and also supports the standard dictionary methods :meth:`has_key` and :meth:`keys`.
+The :class:`FieldStorage` instance can be indexed like a Python dictionary, and also supports the standard dictionary methods :meth:`__contains__` and :meth:`keys`.
 The built-in :func:`len` is also supported.
 Form fields containing empty strings are ignored and do not appear in the dictionary; to keep such values, provide a true value for the optional *keep_blank_values* keyword parameter when creating the :class:`FieldStorage` instance.

 For instance, the following code (which assumes that the :mailheader:`Content-Type` header and blank line have already been printed)